emdete/Qubes-InterVMFS/README.md

 srcvm:

-	usr/bin/QubesInterVMFS.py
+	usr/bin/QubesInterVMFS

 	dependency: python3, python3-llfuser 1.2+dfsg-1

 destvm:

-	usr/bin/QubesInterVMFSd.py
+	usr/lib/qubes-intervmfs/QubesInterVMFSd.py
 	etc/qubes-rpc/qubes.QubesInterVMFS

 	dependency: python3

-the Makefile is able to create a tgz and contains a brute force method to compile a debian package for easier installation and deinstallation.
+The Makefile is able to create a tgz and contains a brute force method to compile a debian package for easier installation and deinstallation.

 Running